Does the world really need two-tonne behemoths with massive V8 engines? No, but let’s have some fun anyway, said Land Rover and Audi.

 There’s plenty of space upfront, and the next row of seats gets enough space to accommodate three adults without too much complaining.
 Go further back and an extra two seats pop out of the boot floor for those busy school runs.
 The SQ7 also has a standard equipment list that is so long you’ll only have to choose the colour.

 The Range Rover looks altogether more utilitarian.
 There’s a rugged style to it, but everything is wrapped in leather making it quite a luxurious place to spend some time.
 It’s all straight lines and angles, which suits the car well, but the infotainment system is beginning to show its age with slow responses and poor quality graphics.
 There are also some ergonomic issues, such as the window switches not being where you expect.

 However, the pop-up drive mode selector behind the gear stick (taken from the Jaguar F-Type) never fails to impress, and reminds you that this is a proper Range Rover, able to traverse virtually any terrain you throw at it.

 It’s tighter for space than the Audi, but not by much, and most of that is because there’s a huge centre console that brings with it extra storage and comfort.
 The seats, all seven of them, are extremely comfortable and would be quite at home in a lounge by an open fire.

-All the tech in the Range Rover exists to make it a formidable force off-road, while retaining its composure on tarmac.
+All the tech in the Range Rover exists to make it a formidable force off-road while retaining its composure on the tarmac.
 Adjustable air suspension ensures a suitable ride height for all occasions, but it’s the differentials, traction control, and associated electronic aids that really makes the Sport stand out.

 The Audi uses all of its tech to go faster, which means there’s an electric compressor to help out the two turbos, and electric motors in the suspension to tension up the roll bars and keep the SQ7 cornering flat.